AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ##### 5.3 Run the frontend pipeline {#run-a-frontend-pipeline}

-The theme is deployed using a front end pipleline.
+The theme is deployed using a front-end pipeline.

-1. Create the front-end pipeline to deploy the customized theme.
+1. To deploy the customized theme, create the front-end pipeline.
 Learn [how to set up a pipeline to deploy customized theme](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html#setup-pipeline).

    ![create front-endpipeline](/help/forms/assets/canvas-theme-frontendpipeline.gif)